College of Engineering

 Deviation from Prescribed Curricula

 Circumstances deemed acceptable for deviating from the outlined engineering curricula are included in each departmental description.
-The choice of courses to fulfill elective credit requirements, which vary from 32 to 73 in the different curricula, provides students with considerable flexibility in their programs.
+The choice of courses to fulfill elective credit requirements provide students with considerable flexibility in their programs.
 In addition, some departments permit the substitution of elective courses for required ones and also offer outstanding undergraduate students the opportunity to enroll in graduate courses.
 These options aid the student in tailoring a course of study to meet personal goals more closely.

 Definition of Electives

-There are three general types of elective courses: technical electives, liberal studies and free electives.
+There are general types of elective courses; including technical electives, liberal studies and free electives.

 Technical electives are limited to courses in engineering and closely related fields.

-Liberal studies electives are those courses that are classified as either humanities, literature, or social studies (designated by H, L, S, or Z in the Schedule of Classes (Timetable) or as foreign language.
+Liberal studies electives are those courses that are classified as either humanities, literature, social studies or as foreign language.

 Free electives are courses completely free of any restrictions or requirements other than the course prerequisites.